 There's plenty of space inside and the OSB floor is very robust.
 Black sand felt covers the roof and the square cut overlap timber cladding ensures a dry interior.

 The shed will also be great for storage during the winter, as there's lots of room for the school's tents and other equipment to be stowed safely under lock and key.

-GardenSite's Nathan Dodd delivered the shed then installed it at the school, together with Gracechuch Security Officer Phil Duggan.
+GardenSite's Marketing Manager Nathan Dodd delivered the shed to the school and then installed it with Gracechuch Security Officer Phil Duggan.

-The Parents, Teachers and Friends Association was delighted with the gift.

-Victoria Sayn, who had submitted the application, said that the shed would become the focal point for PTFA's activities in the playground.
+The Parents, Teachers and Friends Association was delighted with the gift and Victoria Sayn, who had submitted the application, said that the shed would become the focal point for PTFA's activities in the playground.